mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 openssl rsa -in access_token_rsa -pubout -outform PEM -out access_token_rsa.pub
 ```

-These keys should be placed in the `.ssh` directory, relative to where you run the `mediator-server` binary.
-Alternatively, you can specify the location of the keys in the `config.yaml` file.
+If your keys live in a directory other than `.ssh`, you can specify the location of the keys in the `config.yaml` file.

 ```yaml
 auth: